loopbackio/loopback.io/pages/en/lb2/Extend-your-API.md

     This defines a simple remote method called "status" that takes no arguments, and checks the time and returns a JSON status message that says either "Open for business" or "Sorry we are closed", depending on the current time.

     Of course, in practice you can do much more interesting and complex things with remote methods such as manipulating input data before persisting it to a database.
 You can also change the route where you call the remote method, and define complex arguments and return values.
-See [Remote methods](/doc/en/lb2/Remote-methods) for all the details.
+See [Remote methods](/doc/{{page.lang}}/lb2/Remote-methods) for all the details.

 4. Save the file.

 {% include note.html content="
 If you don't want to expose a remote method to everyone, it's easy to constrain access to it using access control lists (ACLs).
-See [Adding ACLs to remote methods](/doc/en/lb2/Remote-methods#Remotemethods-AddingACLstoremotemethods).
+See [Adding ACLs to remote methods](Remote-methods#adding-acls-to-remote-methods)." %}

-" %}

 ## Try the remote method